kuzeytekinoglu/kuzeytekinoglu/README.md

 You can click the Preview link to take a look at your changes.
 --->

 I'm 18.
 I'm Turkish.
 I'm interested in artifical intelligiance.
-I'm student in highschool.
+I'm student of 42 and Technology and Humanity Collage.
 Also I worked as repairman in industri.